byzyworks/tridymake-mscs-edition/README.md

 A sub-component of the Tridy interpreter that is tasked specifically with the process of composition.

 ### **Tridy Interpreter**
-A sub-component of TridyDB that is tasked with reading in Tridy statements and performing the correct actions that those statements describe in accordance with the Tridy language specifications.
+A sub-component of Tridymake that is tasked with reading in Tridy statements and performing the correct actions that those statements describe in accordance with the Tridy language specifications.

-### **TridyDB**
+### **Tridymake**
 This project; a Node-based implementation for a Tridy interpreter, consisting of an object storage engine (the database), an actual interpreter that reads and processes statements written in the Tridy language against the database, and on the user-interfacing side, a Node package/module with all of this, and a separate middleware application.

-### **TridyDB Application**
+### **Tridymake Application**
-A standalone installation of TridyDB that turns it into a userland terminal utility, and which can be run through various modes determining its general behavior.
+A standalone installation of Tridymake that turns it into a userland terminal utility, and which can be run through various modes determining its general behavior.

-### **TridyDB CLI**
+### **Tridymake CLI**
-See "**TridyDB Application**"
+See "**Tridymake Application**"

 ### **Type Specifier**
 A special string token that identifies the key the module would be associated to inside its parent module in the case of output where some types of compression are enacted.

 ### **Verbatim Mode**
-A special way of sending input to a TridyDB server that involves sending Tridy code to the server directly through the `PUT` method, where the server does everything from tokenization to composition.
+A special way of sending input to a Tridymake server that involves sending Tridy code to the server directly, where the server does everything from tokenization to composition.

 ### **Variable**
 A special type of built-in context operand not associated to any particular tag that is only usable in numeric comparison operations.
 Used for making complex determinations based on module characteristics or metadata.